French Bulldog Lifespan

 The French Bulldog has an average lifespan of 10-12 yrs.
 Smaller breeds generally live longer, and well-cared-for French Bulldogs often exceed average lifespan expectations.

-With a typical weight of 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 16-28 lbs and lifespan of 10-12 yrs, the French Bulldog benefits from care tailored to its physical and behavioral profile.
 What sets the French Bulldog apart from other non-sporting breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Factors Affecting Longevity